Have you ever tried to explain…

 Everyone!
 Visuals are a universal language that hold meaning.

-This includes young children and people with Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder, Developmental Delay, acquired brain injury or neurological difficulties
+This includes young children and people with Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder, Developmental Delay, acquired brain injury or neurological difficulties.

 FAQ_image